strangerstudios/pmpro-variable-pricing/readme.txt

 = .4.2 =
 * BUG FIX: Fixed fatal error crash when PMPro is not activated.
+* BUG FIX: Fixed issue where the variable price was not being loaded from SESSION for PayPal Express and other offsite gateways.

 = .4.1 =
 * ENHANCEMENT: French translation files.
 (Thanks, Alfonso Sánchez Uzábal)